West African leaders hold summit after Mali sanctions | Law-Order

 West African leaders on Friday held another summit on Mali after imposing regional sanctions in January on the country after its military leaders said they would stay in power for four more years instead of holding an election in February.

-The regional economic bloc known as ECOWAS invited the junta leader and transitional president of Mali, Col. Assimi Goita, to attend in person, but his office said he would not go in person but may attend virtually.
+The regional economic bloc known as ECOWAS invited the junta leader and transitional president of Mali, Col Assimi Goita, to attend in person, but his office said he wouldn't go in person but may attend virtually.

 It's likely that the bloc will revisit the January sanctions that suspended most commerce and financial aid to the country and included land and air border closures with other countries belonging to ECOWAS.

-It was unclear if the regional body meeting in Ghana's capital, Accra, on Friday will follow the recommendation of the court.
+It is unclear if the regional body meeting in Ghana's capital, Accra, on Friday will follow the recommendation of the court.

-After overthrowing Mali's democratically elected president in August 2020, coup leader Goita had promised to swiftly return the country to democratic rule.

 The junta led by Goita, which had initially agreed to hold a new election in February, said in January that new elections would instead by held in 2026, giving Goita four more years in power.